Dapagliflozin / Saxagliptin Dosage

 -Monitor for signs and symptoms of heart failure

--Patients should understand that while taking this drug they need to be sure to maintain adequate fluid intake to avoid adverse reactions related to volume depletion.
+-Patients should be instructed to maintain adequate fluid intake to avoid adverse reactions related to volume depletion.

 -Patients should understand the importance of adhering to dietary instructions and regular physical activity; they should be able to recognize the signs and symptoms of high and low blood sugar and know how to treat.